Tikal: Lintels

 At Tikal, beams of sapodilla wood were placed as lintels spanning the inner doorways of temples.
-These are the most elaborately carved wooden lintels to have survived anywhere in the Maya region.Lintel 3 from Temple IV was taken to Basel in Switzerland in the 19th century.
-It was in almost perfect condition and depicts Yik'in Chan K'awiil seated on a palanquin.
+These are the most elaborately carved wooden lintels to have survived anywhere in the Maya region.

+Lintel 3 from Temple IV was taken to Basel in Switzerland in the 19th century.
+It was in almost perfect condition and depicts Yikʼin Chan Kʼawiil seated on a palanquin.